Back To Search Results

 Treatment / Management

-Additional non-pharmacologic treatments for patients with permanent unilateral or bilateral vestibular dysfunction include physical therapy with vestibular rehabilitation.[30]
-Vestibular rehabilitation exercises train the brain to maintain balance through alternative visual and proprioceptive clues.
-Several randomized control trials have shown benefits in vestibular rehabilitation, including a decrease in vertiginous symptoms, a decrease in position and movement-provoked dizziness, and an improvement in activities of daily living.[31][32][33](A1)
+Additional nonpharmacologic treatments for patients with permanent unilateral or bilateral vestibular dysfunction include physical therapy with vestibular rehabilitation.[37]
+Vestibular rehabilitation exercises train the brain to maintain balance using alternative visual and proprioceptive cues.
+Several randomized controlled trials have demonstrated the benefits of vestibular rehabilitation, including a reduction in vertiginous symptoms, a decrease in position- and movement-provoked dizziness, and an improvement in activities of daily living.[38][39][40]
+In some patients, particularly those diagnosed with vestibular neuritis, a combination of pharmacologic and nonpharmacologic therapy is recommended.(A1)

 Differential Diagnosis

-The differential diagnosis of vertigo is extensive as it can arise from a central or peripheral lesion in the vestibular system.
-Therefore, it is important to differentiate vertigo from symptoms of disequilibrium, pre-syncope and lightheadedness.
-An extensive list of vascular, infection, traumatic, inflammatory, demyelinating, metabolic, iatrogenic and neoplastic causes can lead to these symptoms.
-[37]
+The differential diagnosis of vertigo is broad because it can result from a central or peripheral lesion in the vestibular system.
+Therefore, it is important to distinguish vertigo from symptoms of disequilibrium, presyncope, and lightheadedness (see Table.
+Disease Category and Disease Entities in Vertigo).
+A lengthy list of vascular, infectious, traumatic, inflammatory, demyelinating, metabolic, iatrogenic, and neoplastic causes can lead to these symptoms.[47]

 Disease Category Disease Entities